Yevgeniy-Dan/beskyd-test/README.md

 4. Install npm in the frontend folder: `cd ../frontend && npm install`
 5. Create an env file in the backend folder using the env.example template.

 Now you're ready to run the application!
-From the root folder, run `npm start`.
+From the root folder, run `npm run dev`.